My 7-year-old’s middle name is Zen.

 Online lessons work very well to focus on the spoken communication skills of speaking and listening.
 Removing the commute to a location has also meant some students find it easier to keep up with their lessons.
 The way I see lessons going in 2021 is that I will continue to match tutors and students bearing location in mind, so that when they want to meet in person, they can.
 I imagine that in-person lessons may take place every other lessons, or once a month, with the other lessons taking place online.

-Thank you so much for listening!
+Thank you so much for reading / listening!
 I sincerely hope that taking the 3 steps of breaking your learning up into small steps, getting tiny habits of learning Japanese, and creating your Japanese language community will help you smash resistance to smithereens!